tylerharter/cs301-projects/fall18/p4/README.md

 The budgets given in the dataset are *dirty*, meaning that they are not all uniformly formatted.
 Open up the dataset and note that sometimes budget is just a number, while other data entries have a number followed by an 'M'.
 For example, 'Guardians of the Galaxy' has a budget of "333.13" while 'Prometheus' has a budget of "126.46M".

 The `getMovieData` function will return the budget as a string.
 You will need to perform some *data cleanup* on your own for this task!
-You need to check the budget is a number or whether it has an 'M' after it.
+You need to check whether the budget is a number or whether it has an 'M' after it.
 If so, you will need to slice the string before converting to float.

 The function must be called when the main.py is run with the commandline arguments "highest_rev" followed by the year.
 Write an `if` block in `main(command1, command2)` to call `findHighestRevenue(year)` when the first command line argument is "highest_rev".